Skip to product information

 Sale Sold out

 Citadel Grace is our answer to that riddle.
-Built on a 1995 aged Liu Bao hei cha from Guangxi Province, balanced with 2003 jasmine blossoms, it embodies the paradox: depth and darkness lifted by grace and light.
+Built on a Sichuan hei cha from Mengding Mountain — stored in Tibet, where altitude and dry air have deepened its character into something rare and rich — it embodies the paradox: ancient earth and high-altitude solitude, lifted into a cold brew of unexpected sweetness.
 Hei cha is rarely cold-brewed, its character meant for warmth and time.
 But at Ivy Hermit, where time is the ingredient, we reimagine even the most difficult teas.
 Through patience, we make the impossible possible — black tea, brewed cold, yet fully alive.

-Dense and grounding, the liquor is full-bodied but unexpectedly smooth.
-Instead of harsh tannins, you find a quiet roundness.
-Each sip settles deeply, leaving a sweet echo that lingers like incense in a temple corridor.
+Mouthfeel Dense and grounding, the liquor is full-bodied but unexpectedly smooth.
+Instead of harsh tannins, you find a quiet roundness, a natural sweetness born from decades of patient transformation.
+Each sip settles deeply, leaving a sweet echo that lingers long after the cup is set down.

-Hei cha, or black tea resists cold water extraction — but Ivy Hermit’s careful process coaxes its complexity into clarity.
-It is not just an innovation, but a conversation between categories: black, red, dark.
-Where East and West, language and taste, converge in the cup.
+Hei cha resists cold water extraction — but Ivy Hermit's careful process coaxes its complexity into clarity.
+It is not just an innovation, but a conversation between categories: dark, red, aged, sweet.
+Where geography, language, and taste converge in the cup.

 It is a tea that asks questions instead of giving answers.
 Is black tea darker, or is dark tea blacker?
 With each sip, you feel that the truth lies not in choosing, but in the balance between them.